 Rosamond Allen Haertlein and Jeanne Allen Ferrin Faculty Fund

 According to the endowment charter: “Funds from the endowment shall be used to support untenured faculty members.
-When it is demonstrable that female faculty are under-represented in the Department of Geological Sciences and to the extent permissible under the law and the University policies, preference should be shown to female faculty members.”
-Endowments such as this offer a way for alumni to shape the culture of the Jackson School.
-They are a way of imparting values and expanding the vision for what the school can achieve.
+When it is demonstrable that female faculty are under-represented in the Department of Geological Sciences and to the extent permissible under the law and the University policies, preference should be shown to female fa culty members.”
+Endowments such as this allow alumni to shape the culture of the Jackson School, to impart values that expand the vision of what the school can achieve.

 According to a report by the Association for Women Geoscientists, one of three keys to increasing the number of women receiving doctoral degrees in geosciences is to provide more role models: “Female students look around to see if anybody on the faculty looks like them and has a lifestyle they want.”
 “These funds will be very beneficial for young faculty just initiating their research and teaching programs, especially young women,” said Sharon Mosher, Dean of the Jackson School.
 “Seed funding and extra support makes a world of difference when you are starting an academic career.”